paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/system_level_modelling_wear_out.md

     - 50000 h
 ```

-Eq. {eq}`Equation 7.112` provides the reliability for a mission extension of a duration *t* giving that *T* hours of successful operation have already been accumulated up to the start of the mission extension.
+Eq. {eq}`Equation_7_112` provides the reliability for a mission extension of a duration *t* giving that *T* hours of successful operation have already been accumulated up to the start of the mission extension.
 The system reliability is evaluated to assure that it will complete the next mission extension successfully.

 (syst_equation4_112)=
 ````{admonition} Equation